 Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Article 10.12.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
-The new period of Ineligibility may be adjusted based on the Athlete or other Person" s degree of Fault and other circumstances of the case.
-The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the sporting administration body in consultation with ASADA (and any other Anti-Doping Organisation).
-This decision may be appealed under Article 13.
+The new period of Ineligibility may be adjusted based on the Athlete or other Person's degree of Fault and other circumstances of the case.
+The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be made by the Anti-Doping Organization or sporting administration body (in consultation with SIA) whose results management authority led to the imposition of the initial period of Ineligibility.
+This